 If you're looking to liven things up a little, you may choose a variety of extras ranging from sangria jugs to sparkling wine flights.
 It's a common site to propose, and you can also reserve a secluded cabin and take a yoga lesson there.

 Go For Late Night Fondue At Milk The Cow

 Both St. Kilda and Carlton are home to a branch of Milk the Cow, a fromagerie.
 You may choose a pot of fondue, a cheese plate, or just a plate of cheese to snack on.

 With a group of pals, it's a fun activity to do in Melbourne at night during the winter.
 If you test anything and like it, you may buy it in a to-go bag and take it back to your hotel for a midnight snack.

 Take a moonlight kayak ride

-If you enjoy seeing a city from the water but want a more personal experience, then take a kayak tour along the Yarra River.
-The tours leave from the Docklands at sunset and include a stop for fish and chips along the way.
+If you like getting a bird's-eye view of cities from the water but want a more intimate trip, a kayak tour along the Yarra River is for you.
+At dusk, the trips head off from the Docklands and stop for fish and chips along route.